-In order to achieve all three objectives of performance, reliability & maintenance in a web based application, your application must handle persistence correctly (see page 32 for more details).
+In order to achieve all three objectives of performance, reliability & maintenance in a web based application, your application must handle persistence correctly (see page 41 for more details).

-What Is The Difference Between a One-Arm and a Two-Arm Configuration?
+What is the Difference Between a One-Arm and a Two-Arm Configuration?

-The number of 'arms' is a normally descriptive term for how many physical connections (Ethernet interfaces) are used to connect a device to a network.
-It is very common for a load balancer that uses a routing method (NAT) to have a two-arm configuration.
+The number of 'arms' is normally a descriptive term for how many physical connections (Ethernet interfaces) are used to connect a device to a network.
+It's very common for a load balancer that uses a routing method (NAT) to have a two-arm configuration.
 Proxy based load balancers (SNAT) commonly use a one-arm configuration.

-One-Arm The load balancer has one physical network card connected to one subnet The load balancer has two network interfaces connected to two subnets - this may be achieved by using two physical network cards or by assigning two addresses to one physical network card
+One-Arm The load balancer has one physical network card connected to one subnet The load balancer has two network interfaces connected to two subnets - this can be achieved by using two physical network cards or by assigning two addresses to one physical network card

-What Are The Different Load Balancing Methods Supported?
+What Load Balancing Methods are Supported?